How Can Multinational Companies Protect Consumer Data When Every Country Has Its Own Rulebook?

 One approach to remaining compliant with data sovereignty laws while still operating as a global enterprise is multi-tenancy.
 A multi-tenant cloud architecture allows various customers to use the same platform or service while keeping all their individual data as entirely separate entities.
 With a multi-tenant platform, individual teams and business units can have their own account within the platform to store, process, and use their data without interference.
 Administrators assigned to a specific tenant or cluster of tenants may also develop configurations tailored to the unique business needs of those customers or regions.

 Brands that operate as a global company (or multi-governing bodies) will often have multiple tenants — for example, an EU-based tenant and a US-based tenant — with customer data stored respectively.
 Each tenant within a multi-tenant data solution can support data for a core region while maintaining worldwide governance and security.
-For global enterprises, managing multiple presences across different geographies with varying levels of data regulations, a customer data platform (CDP) with a multi-tenant architecture keeps each region or brand’s data isolated from other tenants, while still providing a consistent customer database and master profile for all customers.
+For global enterprises managing multiple presences across different geographies with varying levels of data regulations, a customer data platform (CDP) with a multi-tenant architecture keeps each region or brand’s data isolated from other tenants, while still providing a consistent customer database and master profile for all customers.

 Diagram of the multi-tenant system architecture for a global organization managing multiple brands in the United States and European Union.

-As a cloud-native company, Acquia’s Customer Data Platform (CDP) features a multi-tenant architecture solution with overarching capabilities.
+As a cloud-native company, Acquia’s customer data platform (CDP) features a multi-tenant architecture solution with overarching capabilities.
 Each tenant — whether they’re in Europe or North America (or both) — has the ability to support data for a core region.
 Acquia CDP configures each major region differently depending on the needs of those areas and can support different products, categories, and campaigns per tenant.
 This capability maintains data sovereignty by locating the tenant within the required region and only ingesting data into the tenant where legally allowed.

 While the solution provides a 360° view per region, it may require one more layer to provide a true global view.
 In these cases, the CDP offers an optional Global Reporting Tenant in the appropriate regulatory region.
 This Global Reporting Tenant is most often based on the strictest guidelines (in this example, the EU).
-This feature allows executives to have a unified view across their entire data platform while allowing local teams to operate in their region.
+This feature gives executives a unified view across their entire data platform while allowing local teams to operate in their region.

 You never know when changes will occur, but our open, flexible architecture allows customers to add additional tenants as acquisitions, regional expansions, or market forces require.
 With a CDP that can centrally manage everything with multi-tenancy, brands remain agile and secure as they grow their reach and serve customers around the globe.
 As data regulations change, a multi-tenant approach allows you to be future-ready.